mskelton/farm/README.md

 - **No environments specified**: Package is always enabled (backward compatible)
 - **Single environment**: Package only enabled for that specific environment
 - **Multiple environments**: Package enabled for all specified environments

+**Important**: When any package in your configuration has `environments` specified, you must provide an environment argument to all commands (`link`, `unlink`, `status`).
+This ensures you're explicit about which environment you want to use.

 ### Example Workflows